2022–23 Canisius Golden Griffins men's ice hockey season: Season

-Due to the closure of the Buffalo airport, caused by heavy snowfall, the series with Air Force on December 30-31 was postponed.
-It was later rescheduled for February 13 and 14 and, as a result, the series with Sacred Heart was pushed back a day to February 18-19.
+In early December, the team got a surprise victory by taking down league-leading RIT in overtime.
+The rematch showed that the team still had a ways to go as Canisius was swamped 4–10 by the Tigers.
+Due to the closure of the Buffalo airport, caused by heavy snowfall, the series with Air Force on December 30–31 was postponed.
+It was later rescheduled for February 13 and 14 and, as a result, the series with Sacred Heart was pushed back a day to February 18–19.